 Sorting out feelings about sexual expression can continue throughout young adulthood.
 Some students have examined their sexual feelings and desires and have chosen to be sexually active with one or more persons.
 In order to assist these students in making healthy decisions, Health Education has developed The Condom Shoppe.

 We offer four different styles of free condoms, including the number one rated condom by Consumer Reports for its strength and reliability, and printed information for Ball State students.
 In addition, we have NON-latex, polyisoprene condoms for those individuals with latex allergens.
 We also offer dental dams by request.
 The shop is located on the second floor of the Health Center, Room 201.
 Students can visit the Condom Shoppe during our regular office hours of 8 a.m. to 5 p.m.
 We ask that you limit your selection to five (5) condoms and one (1) dental dam per visit.

-*** RAs and Student Organization representatives are able to pick up condoms in larger quantities for sexual responsibility programs and events by filling out the Condom Request Form.***
+*** RAs and Student Organization representatives are able to pick up condoms in larger quantities for sexual responsibility programs and events.
+Contact our office form more information.***